mark1code/http-server/README.md

 # http-server

-A basic HTTP server in C using Winsock2, with testing implemented via the Unity framework.
+A basic HTTP server with Basic Authentication in C using Winsock2, with testing implemented via the Unity framework.

 ## Table of Contents
 - Prerequisites